y3owk1n/warp.nvim/README.md

 - `WarpAddedToList` - Fired when a file is added to the list
 - `WarpRemovedFromList` - Fired when a file is deleted from the list
 - `WarpMovedItemIndex` - Fired when an item is moved within list
+- `WarpUpdatedItemCursor` - Fired when an item's cursor is updated

 > [!note]
 > If you want to be safe, you can use the `constants` to get the event instead of the string.